-5 Conclusions
+5 Conclusions and Future Work

-In the paper we have reported on work in progress on the comparison between several state-of-the-art dependency parsers on the Italian Stanford Dependency Treebank (ISDT).
+In the paper we have reported on work in progress on the comparison between several state-of-theart dependency parsers on the Italian Stanford Dependency Treebank (ISDT) in the context of the EVALITA 2014 dependency parsing task.

-In the near future, we plan to widen the scope of the comparison including more parsers.
+In the near future, we plan to widen the scope of the comparison including more parsers and analysing some unexpected behaviours emerged from our experiments.